chappy84/grumpy-phpunit/test-doubles.markdown

         }
     }

-The purpose of using test doubles is so that we can create versions of our dependencies to test specific scenarios.
 Sometimes we just need something that can stand in for a dependency and we are not worrying about faking any functionality.
-For this we can just create a dummy object.
+For this we use a dummy object.

-Let's say we are creating a scenario where we are testing some code that accepts two objects via constructor injection, but we are only testing code that exercises one of those dependencies.

-Now, in order to test anything we need to pass in a Foo and Bar object.
+Looking at the code above, in order to test anything we need to pass in a Foo and Bar object.
-Also, because we are using type hinting in the constructor we need to make sure that we actually pass in objects of the correct type.

 {: lang="php" }
     <?php